 When you arrive, we'll help you make a list of people that you want to keep in touch with while you're here that are approved by your youth probation officer.
 You can request to make changes to the contact list at any time.
-Appointment calls can be made during the day, but we usually ask you to make social calls in the evening with a set time limit."
+Appointment calls can be made during the day, but we usually ask you to make social calls in the evening with a set time limit.

 Is there a dress code?
+No, but. . .

-We want to honour freedom of expression and ask that youth wear clothing that is appropriate for the activity and program.
-We don't allow clothing that visually promotes violence, drugs, or alcohol.
+We want to honour freedom of expression but ask that youth don't wear clothing that could be triggering or offensive.
+This means no clothing that visually promotes violence, drugs or alcohol.
+We ask that you dress appropriately for scheduled activities including outdoor clothing and footwear.